glory9/stackOverflow-Clone/README.md

 * After all matching IDs have been compiled, top 10 IDs with the most matches are then extracted using a max heap (to optimize sorting runtime) and returned

 ## Optimizing the search
 * While working on the project, I realized the SQL server response was really slow.
-So in order to optimize the search time, I limited maximum the number of keywords searched to 6.
+To optimize the search time, I limited maximum the number of keywords searched to 6.
 * Also, while parsing the search query string, words with less than 3 characters are filtered out as they will have a lower chance of affecting the search results and can potentially slow down the search request if included.